 Get your tastebuds ready for fall with a recipe that's packed with flavor and color

 Summer is winding down and the transition to fall can be a little unsettling.
 The weather's not really hot anymore — but it's not really cold either.
-And the days begin to grow a little shorter in the approach to daylight savings time.
+And the days begin to grow a little shorter in the approach to the end of daylight saving time.

 We can't tell you what to wear as the temperatures drop or how to use your precious hours of daylight.
 But Dan Souza, chief content officer for America's Test Kitchen, can help you figure out what foods to put on your pre-fall menu.